-Recommended Prerequisite: 60% Science 10, 60% Math 10C
+Recommended Prerequisite: 60% in the Physics Unit of Science 10 AND at least 60% in Math 10C or 10CAP

 Physics 20 students study both linear and planar motion and forces, circular motion and gravity and mechanical waves.
 Demonstrations, experiments, and technological applications are integrated throughout the course of studies.